jskress/RayTracer/README.md

 - [ ] Update the linear gradient to do multiples, similar to how most graphics engines handle dash patterns.
 POVRay has this, too.

+### To-Dos for surface rendering:

+- [ ] Add a flag that will opt a surface out of shadow consideration; i.e., the surface does not cast a shadow.

 More to come...